Adaptive Intelligence: leveraging insights from adaptive behavior in animals to build flexible AI systems: Introduction

-Our world is a series of predictions made in our mind.
-That is, to us, the world is a construct, built conceptually from a series of millions of predictions harbored in the neural code.
+Our world is built on a series of predictions made in our mind.
+That is, to us, the world is a construct, created conceptually from a series of millions of predictions harbored in the neural code.
 When we walk on the beach, we accumulate photons with our eyes, sound waves with our ears, we feel the wind on our face, and the sand shifting under our feet, and all of this comes together to give us the perception of a warm, sunny day with ocean waves crashing on the shore.
 However, our brain sits in the dark confines of our skull and tens of billions of neurons communicate through electrical activity in a bath of chemicals.
-As incoming sensory information is processed in the brain at different times, the brain imposes a lag in order to compile it, thrusting our perception into the past—tens of precious milliseconds behind our perceived reality.
+As incoming sensory information is processed in the brain at different times, the brain imposes a lag in order to compile it, thrusting our perception into the past -- tens of precious milliseconds behind reality.
 Nevertheless, we need to act quickly, and our brains have evidently evolved solutions to overcome these delays.

 Moreover, we need to adapt to environments marked by unpredictability, continuous change, and infrequent repetition of decision-making scenarios.
 The uncertainty, variability, and complexity of these settings demand adaptive strategies, crucial for learning about local changes -- such as the shifting sand under our feet.
 Dating back decades, researchers have developed new frameworks to understand (decompile) how this global prediction system may work~\cite{wolpert_internal_1995,scott_optimal_2004,todorov_optimal_2002,Friston2021WorldML}.
-A core tenant has been that in order to overcome sensory-processing delays we must build internal models of the world.
-We use said models to then make predictions about the sensory and motor consequences of our actions~\cite{Rao1999PredictiveCI,Rao2024AST,mathis_somatosensory_2017,Takei2021TransientDO}.
-But it remains largely unknown how the brain enables adaptive behavior, and how we can take inspiration from the brain to build more adaptive artificial systems~\cite{Sternberg2019ATO,Grossberg2020APT}.
+A core tenet has been that in order to overcome sensory-processing delays we must build internal models of the world (also called world models).
+We use the models to make predictions about the sensory and motor consequences of our actions~\cite{Rao1999PredictiveCI,Rao2024AST,mathis_somatosensory_2017,Takei2021TransientDO}.
+But it remains largely unknown how the brain enables adaptive behavior, and how we can take inspiration from the brain to build more adaptive artificial intelligence (AI) is of growing interest~\cite{Sternberg2019ATO,Grossberg2020APT,Hassabis2017NeuroscienceInspiredAI}.
+Specifically, AI here broadly refers to systems or machines that aim to mimic biological intelligence by performing tasks that typically require cognition, such as problem solving, decision making, learning, and language processing.
+Technically, it encompasses machine learning (ML), deep learning, natural language processing (NLP), and computer vision.
+In this Perspective, I review progress in studying biological intelligence and use this to propose how we can enhance AI-based agentic systems.